 It concerns me for several reasons.
 First, there are more jobs in STEM fields than in any other fields, so when women do not pursue degrees in the STEM, they have less chance of finding jobs.
 Secondly, most high pay jobs are in STEM areas.
 Thus women will have less chance of having high-paying jobs, particularly in information technology.
 Furthermore, a lack of female participation in the scientific workforce results in considerable talent going missing from the innovation enterprise, which impacts the global economy and raises the status of women both in developed and developing countries.
 This continuous trend also does not help to establish equity and remove the existing stereotypes and gender inequality in the labor force.

 A lack of female participation in the scientific workforce results in considerable talent going missing from the innovation enterprise.
-Click To Tweet
+Share on XHow can we as parents, educators, and tech leaders invest in bridging this gap?

 As researchers, we still need to engage in more research to identify the factors that impact women’s participation in the STEM, particularly in specific fields.
 Current findings point to cultural stereotypes, lack of opportunities for learning computing and computational thinking at middle and high schools, the male-dominated work environment in some fields, being the major factors impacting women’s presence in the STEM fields.